Connected Beginnings in an Australian Government grants program that helps Aboriginal and Torres Strait Islander children get the best start to life.

 We work with the community to confirm they understand Connected Beginnings and want to be considered for a grant.

-Together, we map out what a Connected Beginnings project could look like.
-We also identify which organisation is best placed to receive a grant offer.
+Together, we map what a Connected Beginnings project could look like.
+The community also recommends which organisation it believes is best placed to receive an invitation from us to apply for funding.

 If a community decides it is not ready for a Connected Beginnings project, we won’t make a grant offer.